georgeabr/arch/README.md

 Bash script to install Arch linux on disk, mainline kernel.
 Flavoured with KDE Plasma 6.
 It will use partitions on the disks (`nvme` or `sda`).
 - UEFI, root and swap partitions required (may be unformatted, except for UEFI, which should already be formatted).
-- UEFI partition should already exist and be formatted, for interoperability with Windows and other Linux distributions.
+- UEFI partition will not be modified for interoperability with Windows and other Linux distributions.

 After booting the live Arch ISO, set the `root` password:
 ```bash